garfix/nli-go/doc/manual/knowledge-engineer/function-reference/multi-binding.md

 ## first

-Picks the first value of the variable and uses that for all bindings.
-Can be used when the database returns several values and one of them is enough for you.
-Use `Length` to extract `Length` first values.
+Picks only the first binding of the results.
+Use `Length` to extract `Length` first bindings.

     go:first()
     go:first(Length)